SARAH MISPAGEL, Pastry Chef

 Pastry Chef Sarah Mispagel brings her nationally informed pastry expertise to Sepia and Proxi, in Downtown Chicago.
 She supports the inventive, American cuisine of Sepia with like-minded creations that spin time-honored desserts into attention-grabbing re-imaginations.
 At newly-opened sister restaurant, Proxi, Mispagel’s whimsical desserts are inspired by the global menu, drawing from international flavors for light and bright dishes.

 Growing up in San Diego, Mispagel’s initial culinary inspirations came from her uncle, a front-of-house fine dining professional who worked throughout Los Angeles and often hosted family gatherings that centered on his complex homemade creations.
 Mispagel, in awe of his culinary talents and the happiness they brought him, realized she could make a living doing the same thing.
 As her own kitchen talents veered towards baking, she ventured to Orange County after high school to attend the Art Institute of California’s baking and pastry degree program.
 She worked as a baker for Jimbo’s…Naturally!, a San Diegan natural foods market, after graduating.

-When Mispagel finds time to spare, she enjoys spending time at her Logan Square home with her boyfriend, reading books, and listening to records.
-An active runner, she participates in her first Chicago Marathon in 2017.
+When Mispagel finds time to spare, she enjoys spending time at her Bucktown home with her husband, reading books, and listening to records.
+An active runner, she participates in her third Chicago Marathon in 2019.